-INNOVATION and ENGAGEMENT motivate a team of BU faculty and staff in developing our own Lightboard Studio.
-Utilizing the funds awarded from the Innovation Grant, the Lightboard Studio is located in Irwin Library IL006.
+INNOVATION and ENGAGEMENT motivated a team of BU faculty and staff to develop a Lightboard Studio at Butler.
+Utilizing the funds awarded from the Innovation Grant, the Lightboard Studio was installed in the basement of Irwin Library.

-This innovative technology offers a way to create videos that compliment online or hybrid learning models as well as the “flipped” classroom model.
+This innovative technology offers a way to create videos that complement online or hybrid learning models as well as the “flipped” classroom model.
 It consists of a glass surface that works like a white board that is positioned between the instructor and the camera.

-This set up allows the instructor to face the camera while also writing on the transparent surface.
+This setup allows the instructor to face the camera while also writing on the transparent surface.
 Instructors can then illustrate complex concepts, formulas, diagrams or processes.
 It’s also possible to incorporate PowerPoint slides and other graphics into Lightboard videos for annotation (download the PowerPoint Lightboard template for your college).
-This form of content presentation allows students the opportunity to review information as needed for understanding.
+This form of content presentation allows students the opportunity to review information in support of learning.